What is blister packaging?

 Thermal Transfer Overprinting (TTO) – V-Series

-When using the Domino V-Series TTO for coding blister packaging, manufacturers can take advantage of real-time, variable data and graphics to ensure their packaging not only stands out, but also informs consumers in their respective industries.
-Domino’s high-end V320i printer model can accommodate the longest ribbon rolls in the industry.
-This results in a lower number of ribbon exchanges and a much higher production line throughput.
-The i-Tech ribbon drive ensures clear, crisp coding by maintaining ribbon tension, optimising your production speed and virtually eliminating downtime.
+When employing the Domino V-Series Thermal Transfer Overprinting (TTO) for coding blister packaging, manufacturers can leverage real-time, variable data, and graphics to ensure their packaging not only stands out but also informs consumers in their respective industries.
+The advanced V320i printer model from Domino can accommodate the longest ribbon rolls in the industry, leading to fewer ribbon exchanges and significantly higher production line throughput.
+The i-Tech ribbon drive ensures clear, crisp coding by maintaining ribbon tension, optimizing production speed, and virtually eliminating downtime.

-Our TTO’s keep the total cost of ownership low, fitting into almost all existing thermal transfer brackets, therefore keeping installation costs to a minimum.
-The weight of the V-Series has been reduced by 40%, which also minimises the environmental impact and carbon footprint of your production line.
+Our TTOs keep the total cost of ownership low, seamlessly fitting into almost all existing thermal transfer brackets, thereby minimizing installation costs.
+The weight of the V-Series has been reduced by 40%, contributing to a reduced environmental impact and carbon footprint for your production line.

-If you are looking for advice on your blister packaging applications and substrates, or if you think any of the products mentioned above could be the perfect fit for your production line, get in touch.
+If you seek guidance on your blister packaging applications and substrates, or if you believe any of the products mentioned earlier could be an ideal match for your production line, feel free to reach out.